clbarnes/catmaid-catnap/README.md

   -s FALSE_SPLIT, --false-split FALSE_SPLIT
                         Assess false splits and write to CSV file.
 If '-' is given, write to stdout.
+  -u UNTRACED, --untraced UNTRACED
+                        Write labels of segments with no treenodes in them.
+If '-' is given, write to stdout.
   -r, --relabel         Assign each connected component a new label.
 Useful to
                         assess whether there are skeletons which correctly share labels around their treenodes, but those